Irreantum: Online publication

-In 2018, the Association for Mormon Letters announced that Irreantum would be resurrected as an online-only journal after a five-year interlude.
+In 2018, the Association for Mormon Letters announced that Irreantum would be resurrected as an online-only journal after a five-year hiatus.
 A team of editors switch positions in order to provide each issue with a distinct look, feel, and voice.
 The first issue after the re-launch published solely poetry, essays, and short stories.
 Like earlier editions, the new Irreantum sought to publish a wide variety of LDS literature.
 It received a variety of submissions from both experienced and new authors.